Does Your Apple Watch Harm You? Cutting Through the EMF Influencer Claims

 6. Anti-Inflammatory

-7. Adrenal Support
+7. Adrenal and Stress Support

 Why I Avoid Caffeine

-While green tea is often promoted for its antioxidant content, I’ve chosen to avoid caffeine entirely β€” including decaffeinated varieties.
+While green tea is often promoted for its antioxidant content, I’ve chosen to avoid caffeine entirely — including decaffeinated varieties.
 Caffeine can overstimulate the adrenal glands, trigger anxiety, disrupt sleep cycles, and interfere with the body’s natural detoxification processes.
-For those with neurological conditions or sensitive nervous systems, avoiding all forms of caffeine is an important part of supporting healing.
+For those with neurological conditions or sensitive nervous systems, avoiding caffeine is worth considering.
 Instead, herbal teas like lemon balm, chamomile, passionflower, and nettle provide gentle, nourishing support without the adverse effects.

 Most Beneficial Herbal Teas I Recommend